Reshape Your Breasts with Mastopexy in Austin

 Sagging, deflated breasts can make you look older than you feel.
 By reestablishing the position of the breasts, we can also help restore self-confidence.
 In fact, a breast lift may be performed alone or in conjunction with a tummy tuck—a combination procedure often referred to as a "Mommy Makeover".
 Dr. Fisher prefers to think of this surgery as "post-maternity reconstructive surgery" because it restores both the form and function of a woman's body.
 You will still look like you, only a more refreshed, youthful version of you—perhaps how you looked before you had children.
 Plus you will enjoy benefits like a strengthened abdominal wall through repair of the gap between the abdominal muscles (diastasis rectus hernia).

 The breast lift process begins with an appointment to meet with Dr. Fisher to discuss your plans for your surgery.
 You will have numerous follow-up visits after surgery, and we are available for questions every day.
 The process is complete when you come in for your final follow-up appointment.
 These steps will ensure a positive experience, safe operation and an optimal outcome.

 Your Initial Breast Lift Consultation

-During your initial consultation, Dr. Fisher or Dr Kurtovic will discuss your personal goals so that they can customize your procedure.
+During your initial consultation, Dr. Fisher will discuss your personal goals so that they can customize your procedure.
 They will also review and discuss your full medical history to ensure surgery will be safe for you.
 You will have the opportunity to share your concerns and ask any questions you may have so that you feel confident in your decision to move forward with your breast lift once the consultation is over.
 However, if additional questions arise, you are always welcome to contact our office or meet with our staff again prior to your surgery date.
 Our goal is to be sure you are comfortable with your surgical choice and fully prepared for your procedure before your surgery day arrives.